robske110/IDDataLogger/docs/beginnerguide.md

 ## Prerequisites
 You'll need
-- a Raspberry Pi with an internet connection and raspbian installed (alternatively any machine with a debian installation works)
+- a Raspberry Pi (see [supported models](https://github.com/robske110/IDDataLogger/wiki/Supported-Raspberry-PI-models)) with an internet connection and raspbian installed (alternatively any machine with a debian installation works)
 - a publicly routable IPv4 address if you want to use the widget and website from outside your home network (Some fibre plans for example do not include this)

 We assume you have your Raspberry Pi freshly setup and have the command prompt in front of you.